StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Info/Websites/readme.md

 - **[Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)**:

-We will use this site to convert our float values to HeX values.
+We will use this site to convert our float values to Hex values.

 - **[ARM Developer](https://developer.arm.com/documentation/ka001136/latest)**: